kislayvats/school_vac_client/README.md

 The project includes a `.env` file with all necessary environment variables for easy testing.
 You don't need to create or modify any environment variables to get started.
 The included variables are:

+- API connection strings
+- API keys

+### Testing Bulk Upload

+For testing the bulk upload functionality, a sample Excel file `dummy_students.xlsx` is included in the repository.
+This file contains:

+- Sample student data for testing
+- Properly formatted columns matching the required upload template
+- Multiple entries to test bulk processing

+To test bulk upload:

+1. Login as admin
+2. Navigate to the bulk upload section
+3. Use the provided `dummy_students.xlsx` file to test the functionality

 ### Step 3: Start the Development Server

 Run the development server using: